Jacherr/flux/README.md

 For example, `flux -i input.gif -o reverse reverse.gif`.

 For operations that take parameters, such as `ghost` (with takes a `depth` parameter), you can provide these in the operation e.g.: `ghost[depth=10]`.

+Operations can be chained.
+When an operation is complete, its output is pushed to the input queue.
+When an operation runs, it pops from the queue however many inputs it needs.
+When outputting the final file, the input queue must be empty or flux will exit with an error.

 A full list of operations and other flags will come later, once Flux is more complete.